 “Looks like we don’t have much choice,” Volkner agreed, taking Clarence’s hand and waited for the man to reply.

 “Gut, gut,” the Nazi smiled before turning around and headed for the more luxurious cars.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FallenCrownWrite a Review